canberkturan/ModularMultiplicationCircle/README.md

----
-title: Modular Multiplication Circle
+# Modular Multiplication Circle
----

 This cli application creates a modular multiplication circle.

-What is Modular Multiplication Circle?
+## What is Modular Multiplication Circle?
 - Choose a number to put dots around the circle.
 - Choose a number to multiply dot indexes.
 - Modulate the result of multiplications to dot count.